 Thomson Reuters Asset Management Solutions are a smarter combination of data, technology, connectivity and compliance support — all tailored for asset managers.
 Learn more here.

 Sign up for weekly updates on fund markets and investment opportunities from Lipper Alpha Insight here.

-The promoters of exchange-traded funds (ETFs) enjoyed net inflows for December.
-Positive ...
+The promoters of exchange-traded funds (ETFs) enjoyed net inflows for January.
+These net ...